taylorconor/p2psc/doc/protocol.md

 ```

 In this case, `ip` and `port` are the IP and port of the Peer as observed by the
 Mediator.
-The Peer should still be listening on that port for a
+The Peer will have received a `PeerDisconnect` message from the
-`PeerIdentification` message from the Mediator; however it will not receive one.
+Mediator and should now be listening on `port`.
+The Client will use the Peer's
-Instead, the Client will use the Peer's IP and port to send a `PeerChallenge`
+IP and port from the `PeerIdentification` message to send a `PeerChallenge`
 message to the Peer:
 ```
 {